malohtie/linkedin-network-bot/README.md

 # note
 * the script will wait between sending invitations to prevent spamming.
 The default value is between 5 seconds and 60 seconds.
+* you may be limited from sending invitations, use it in your own risk.